Method

 Surah Titles: Architectural Keys, Not Labels

 After mapping the internal structure of each surah, a pattern kept surfacing: the title is almost never a simple label.
-The name that crowns the surah is anchored in its very architecture : not as a summary, but as a key that unlocks the logic of the whole.
+In this reading, the name that crowns the surah is anchored in its very architecture: not as a summary, but as a key that unlocks the logic of the whole.
 This table covers all 114 surahs.

 The 114 Transformations of the Quran: What Each Surah Does to the One Who Reads It